ibm-cloud-docs/vpc/vsi_is_manage_images.md

 To manage an image from volume, see [Managing image from volume](/docs/vpc?topic=vpc-image-from-volume-vpc-manage&interface=ui).
 To use a custom image in a private catalog, see [Onboarding a virtual server image for VPC](/docs/account?topic=account-catalog-vsivpc-tutorial&interface=ui).
 {: note}

 {{site.data.keyword.cloud}} Identity and Access Management (IAM) enables you to securely authenticate users for platform services and control access to resources consistently across {{site.data.keyword.cloud_notm}}.
-For information about access requirements for custom images, see the IAM roles and actions information in [Image Service for VPC](/docs/account?topic=account-iam-service-roles-actions#is.image-roles).
+For more information about access requirements for custom images, see the IAM roles and actions information in [Image Service for VPC](/docs/account?topic=account-iam-service-roles-actions#is.image-roles).

 For details about the `$vpc_api_endpoint` and `$iam_token` variables in the following examples, see the Authentication and Endpoint URLs sections in [Virtual Private Cloud API Introduction](/apidocs/vpc/latest#about-vpc-api).
 {: api}